bcarrillo1051/Atinverter/docs/hardware/atinverter_v2/power_inverter_hw.md

 As most of the design was previously developed in the Atinverter V1 iteration, a detailed reference can be found in [citation].
 Nonetheless, a brief description of each stage of the power inverter is covered.

 ## 〰️ PWM Generation
 The power inverter operation is catalyzed by the **PWM generation** from the **ATMEGA328P**.
-This MCU generates **pulse-width modulated (PWM) square waves** that, when combined with an appropriate switching circuit and filtering stage, can approximate the output of a **pure sine wave power inverter.**
+This MCU generates **pulse-width modulated (PWM) square waves** at a frequency of 31,372Hz that, when combined with an appropriate switching circuit and filtering stage, can approximate the output of a 50Hz or 60Hz **pure sine wave power inverter.**

 While there are other simpler approaches that can be employed to achieve inversion, such as square wave or modified square wave inverters, this one achieves **higher levels of waveform fidelity**.
 In other words, this modulation technique allows our output waveform to behave and appear more like a **real sine wave.**